lsw5077/ShinyForEcologistsPart1/README.md

             })
 ```

-At this point, we should have a fully functional shiny app that shows sealion pup count data at a site of the user's choosing.
+At this point, we should have a fully functional Shiny app that shows sealion pup count data at a site of the user's choosing.
 We can and will add more later, but it's a good start.
 We can run our new app using the "Run App" button that should have appeared in the upper right hand corner of your RStudio window.
 It will launch the app in a browser window.

 ## Other Shiny resources